 These types of sights provide no magnification and can be difficult to use in low light.
 However, their simple design allows you to keep both eyes open while using them.
 They don’t need batteries to function and are incredibly durable, making them popular with hunters that desire a low maintenance rifle.

-Dot rifle sights work by projecting a small laser beam onto a piece of glass or clear plastic.
+Dot rifle sights work by projecting a small laser beam onto a piece of glass or clear plastic (complete breakdown here).
 This dot functions similarly to the front pin on the open sights design – put the dot over the target and take the shot.

 You’ve probably seen these used in the movies, where a sniper hundreds of meters away puts a little red dot on his target’s chest.
 In actuality, the laser sights functionality is quite limited.
 They’re not commonly used for hunting because the laser isn’t very visible in strong lighting or at much of a distance.
 They’re much better suited for indoor use.
 You’ll occasionally see them attached to a varmint rifle where the distances are shorter and hunting can take place closer to dusk.